 Deeply buried potash deposits are found throughout the world.
 The dominant mineral is sylvite (KCl) mixed with halite (sodium chloride), which forms a mixed mineral called sylvinite.
 Most K minerals are harvested from ancient marine deposits deep beneath the Earths surface.
 They are then transported to a processing facility where the ore is crushed and the K salts are separated from the sodium salts.

 The color of KCl can vary from red to white, depending on the source of the sylvinite ore.
-The reddish tint comes from trace amounts of iron oxide.
-There are no agronomic differences between the red and white forms of KCI.
+The reddish tint comes from trace amounts of iron oxide, but there are no agronomic differences between the red and white forms of KCI.

 How is KCI Produced?